Aqua-code750/uloos-1.2/README.md

    - Move your character `(ToT)` around the room using keys **W, A, S, D**.
    - Shoot monsters (`E`) in your line of sight by pressing **Space**.
    - Track health, ammunition count, and high scores.
+*Note: The F1 - F8 key features is discontinued and will not be added in this version*
 ---

 ## How to Build and Run UloOS on QEMU